The official portal for all public data in Haiti

 Electricity generation per capita measures the total amount of electrical energy generated annually per person in a country.

-87.8 kWh
+73.05 kWh

-Electricity generation per capita (kWh) Latest measurement 2022
+Electricity generation per capita (kWh) 2024

 The terms "electricity" and "energy" are often confused, but electricity represents only a portion of total energy demand.